Zinc arc wire spray coating at Coating Lab Auckland

 Our Process

-5. Inspection: Coating thickness and adhesion verified
+5. Inspection: Coating thickness and adhesion verified to specification

-Specifications & Standards
+Specifications and Standards

 We work to recognised standards including: